-Western Wisconsin Leading the Way
+Wisconsin Leading the Way

-Instead of giving tax breaks to oil companies, this country needs to start making smart investments, much in the way we are in western Wisconsin.
+Instead of giving tax breaks to oil companies, this country needs to start making smart investments, much in the way we are in western and central Wisconsin.
 Right now, businesses in our own backyard are manufacturing innovative renewable energy sources that could lead the country and work to make us energy independent.
-I have taken several energy tours through western Wisconsin during which I visited businesses that are on the cutting edge of renewable energy production.
+I have taken several energy tours through western and central Wisconsin during which I visited businesses that are on the cutting edge of renewable energy production.
 I have visited Water Source Heating and Cooling, Inc in Eau Claire.
 Water Source Heating and Cooling produces geothermal energy to heat homes and businesses throughout the area.
 I have also toured and visited Energy Concepts, Inc. of Hudson, which uses a combination of professional engineering and renewable energy technologies to find sustainable energy solutions.
 They have completed a number of projects to date and have brought renewable energy technologies like solar to schools, homes, and businesses in the area.

 These are just a few examples of local companies taking the lead in the emerging renewable energy industry.
-They are providing western Wisconsin residents with good, high-paying jobs that cannot be exported and providing an energy blueprint for the rest of the country to follow.
+They are providing Wisconsin residents with good, high-paying jobs that cannot be exported and providing an energy blueprint for the rest of the country to follow.

 High-Voltage Transmission Lines